formtools/core/README.md

 to PHP and the various code dependencies that Form Tools relies on.
 The goal for the 3.0.0 rewrite is:

 - *Run on PHP 7*.
-- Upgrade Smarty (necessary for PHP 7 compatibility)
+- Upgrade Smarty
-- Convert the codebase to object oriented.
+- Convert the codebase to object oriented
-- move database interaction to use PDO.
+- move database interaction to use PDO
-- include Composer (just the basics right now, but all modules, themes etc. may end up as composer components... not sure yet)

 ### PHP version compatibility

 - Everything up to *Form Tools Core 2.2.7* supports PHP 4.3 - 5.x.
 - *Form Tools Core 3.0.0* supports PHP 5.3 and later.

 ### Installation

 Don't install the code by itself.
 Download a main package from the https://formtools.org/download/ page.

 ### 3.0.0 Changes